 Photos by Rich Michell, courtesy David Heide Design Studio

 “The challenge,” says architect Chris Christofferson, “was to make one cohesive space and make it more functional.
 Every inch mattered throughout the design.”
-After demoing her father’s 1960s era kitchen (keeping the period-perfect bead board), the team worked within the kitchen’s existing footprint.
+After demoing her father’s 1960’s era kitchen (but keeping the period-perfect beadboard), the team worked within the kitchen’s existing footprint.

-They added a window between the sink and the range.
-They rearranged the appliance layout so the refrigerator is in the corner, and moved the range to the outside wall, “which allowed us to have a clear and open island that opened up the kitchen,” explains Christofferson.
-The countertops of white quartzite.
+They added a window between the sink and the range, and rearranged the appliance layout so the refrigerator is in the corner, and moved the range to the outside wall, “which allowed us to have a clear and open island that opened up the kitchen,” explains Christofferson.

 The springy green color “seemed appropriate for the period and style of the house,” Heide says.
 “The house didn’t call for a white kitchen.
 Plus, this kitchen shows what you can do with a painted look.
 And in a smaller kitchen, one color can help the space feel larger.”